AntonioAI/game-of-life-simulator/docs/refactor-css-plan.md

    - Pattern library
    - Animations and interactions
 3. Check for visual regressions or styling issues
-4. Test responsive behavior on different devices/screen sizes
+4. Test responsive behavior on different devices/screen sizes (320px, 768px, 1024px, 1440px)
 5. Address any issues before proceeding to the next step

 ## Implementation Strategy
-- Work on one component at a time
+- Work on one component at a time, completing the full cycle:
+  1. Extract CSS to component file
+  2. Apply BEM naming
+  3. Update HTML and JS references
+  4. Test thoroughly
-- Use temporary classes during transition to maintain functionality
+- Use browser DevTools to debug style issues
-- Keep original styles.css as a backup until refactoring is complete
+- Keep original styles.css as a reference until refactoring is complete
 - Commit changes after each component is successfully migrated
+- Maintain a consistent class naming convention throughout:
+  - Block: Meaningful component name (e.g., `game-canvas`)
+  - Element: Block + double underscore + element name (e.g., `game-canvas__container`)
+  - Modifier: Element + double dash + state (e.g., `game-canvas--active`)

-By following this incremental approach, you'll maintain a functional and visually consistent application throughout the CSS refactoring process while improving organization and maintainability.
+By following this incremental approach with the CSS @import system, you'll maintain a functional and visually consistent application throughout the CSS refactoring process while improving organization and maintainability.
+The single main.css import file keeps the HTML clean while providing a modular CSS architecture.